< Previous Page

 The Centre for Child Rights and Business

-The Centre for Child Rights and Business (The Centre) supports businesses to deliver improvements within their supply chains that not only benefits workers, families and children, it also creates positive business outcomes.
+The Centre for Child Rights and Business (The Centre) supports businesses to deliver improvements within their supply chains that benefit workers, families and children, as well as creating positive business outcomes.
 The Centre offers global expertise, services, support, research and insights covering a broad range of child rights and business issues across multiple countries.

 ALDI’s partnership with The Centre includes child labour prevention and remediation, child rights risk assessments, packages to support migrant parent workers, young workers and other vulnerable groups.